 - Oats, haggis, and high-calorie breakfasts – Scotland food and traditional cuisine

 This page tells you about some of the traditional ingredients used in Scottish cuisine.
 As there are quite a few food-related and drink pages elsewhere on this site, here is a summary.
+Scroll down for a food map of Scotland too.

 Take a look here for more on on traditional foods in Scotland.